MicrosoftDocs/architecture-center/docs/guide/blockchain/blockchain-service-content.md

 The following dataflow corresponds to the preceding architecture:

-1. **Input/intake**: Input to the app uses existing Azure services.
+1. **Input or intake**: Input to the app uses existing Azure services.
 For instance, a traditional web app that runs in [Azure App Service](/azure/app-service) serves as an input from interactive users.
 Kaleido offers [middleware and Web3 abstraction layers](https://www.kaleido.io/hyperledger-firefly), so full-stack developers can develop apps via RESTful APIs.

    OpenAPI (Swagger) definitions are generated for the Solidity smart contracts that you enable on the Kaleido REST API Gateway.
-This step makes the blockchain simple to code against, similar to modern web-based systems.
+This step makes the blockchain simple to code against, similar to how you code against modern web-based systems.
 You don't need thick client libraries in your app or complex type-mapping.
 You can connect directly from your core apps, or use your existing integration tier or enterprise service bus (ESB), such as Azure Service Bus.

 1. **Core ledger**: Kaleido Blockchain as a Service handles the input that's persisted in the underlying ledger for the solution.
 A set of nodes are created as part of the blockchain deployment.
 The input app can interact with the blockchain directly via those nodes or via the Kaleido REST API Gateway.
-Nodes can be validators or transaction-only.
+Nodes can be validators or transaction only.
 Kaleido Blockchain as a Service scales within its Azure footprint based on which node size you select.
 The node size is based on [transaction throughput requirements](https://docs.kaleido.io/using-kaleido/resource-limits).

-1. **Output/analytics**: In most cases, as data continues to exist in the ledger in Kaleido, existing non-blockchain-based systems need analytics and triggers.
+1. **Output or analytics**: In most cases, as data continues to exist in the ledger in Kaleido, existing non-blockchain-based systems need analytics and triggers.
 The Kaleido platform provides several native capabilities for reporting and analytics.
 The platform also supports event-driven notifications via webhooks and WebSockets, which send data to off-chain data technologies, such as Azure Cosmos DB or Azure SQL.

    Kaleido also provides a native document storage solution that has folder structures in which you can organize and persist uploaded or received files in Kaleido hosted storage or Azure Blob containers.
 All transferred data is deterministically hashed, signed, compressed, and asymmetrically encrypted during the transfer.
 This action guarantees that only the intended recipient can effectively decrypt the packet.